Styling Headlines

 You can also click on the number and type in the margin you want.

-Margin Top moves the headline toward the top of the Content Column.
-You may see the white space between the headline and the following content decrease.
+Increasing Margin Top moves the headline toward the top of the Content Column.
 You'll also see the following content move up the page along with the headline.

-Margin Down moves the headline down the page, away from the top of the Content Column.
-It also increases the white space between the headline and the following text, so you'll see the content move away from the headline as they both move down the page.
+Increasing Margin Down increases the white space between the headline and the following text, so you'll see the content move away from the headline.

 Padding Top and Bottom produce the same effect as Margin Top and Bottom, but do it differently.
 Margin pushes the headline away from the page elements around it.